 In your 20s, life insurance rates are very inexpensive.
 They’re probably comparable to your Netflix and Hulu fees.

-If you’re starting your family or want to soon, now may be a perfect time to lock in that cheap rate.
+If you’re starting a family or want to soon, now may be a perfect time to lock in a cheap rate.
 And because these are likely the lowest rates you’d ever qualify for, consider buying as much as you can afford.

 How Much It Costs to Buy Life Insurance in Your 20s